 The second aspect of staying safe is avoiding unsanitary places in Iceland.
 You might want to spend less time bar-hopping in Reykjavik and more time exploring remote nature during your trip, for example.
-Iceland also has a ban on public events for the time being, so don't expect to be attending any such events during your stay.
-This is an example of how the virus can affect your trip.
+You might also have to adhere some temporary sanitary rules, such as keeping a 4 meter distance from other campers on all campsites.
+If you are an introvert, this could actually be a good thing!

 Also, make sure that all of the travel companies you are doing business with have good and clear procedures in place to minimize the risk of contracting the virus.

 Happy Campers is taking the following precautions to maximize cleanliness of employees and travelers as well as guaranteeing that the office will follow normal business hours:

 This is how Happy Campers maximizes cleanliness at the office and for every van that is rented.

 - Adjust shifts so there is no contact between employees on separate shifts.